 The chemical composition of the CuCrZr alloy used in the current investigation was Cu-1Cr-0.1Zr (all in wt.%).
-Swab etching was done using a solution comprising of 5 g ferric chloride, 20 ml hydrochloric acid and 100 ml ethanol for microstructural investigation.
-Grain size measurement was done using Heyn intercept method.
 Both tensile specimens and SPT specimens were machined from rods of 16 mm diameter and 100 mm length.
-All the specimens were subjected to solution heat treatment at a temperature of 1000 °C for 30 min in a molten salt bath and then water quenched.
-For producing the aged specimens an additional heat treatment was given in a vacuum furnace at 475 °C for 2 h.
+All the specimens were subjected to solution heat treatment at a temperature of 1000 °C for 30 minutes in a molten salt bath and then water quenched.
+For producing the aged specimens an additional heat treatment was given in a vacuum furnace at 475

+°C for 2 hours.
 The tensile specimen had a gauge diameter of 5.65 mm and a gauge length of 27 mm.
-Uniaxial testing was carried out at ambient room temperature using an electro-mechanical system equipped with a load cell whose capacity was 100 kN at a nominal strain rate of $1 \times 10^{-3} \text{s}^{-1}$ .
+Uniaxial testing was carried out using an electro-mechanical system equipped with a load cell whose capacity was 100 kN at a nominal strain rate of $1 \times 10^{-3}$ s-1.
 The displacement was acquired using a video extensometer which comprised of a camera with a resolution of 2.4 megapixels.
 The maximum acquisition frame rate was 50.8 Hz.
 The procedure for tensile testing was compliant with ASTM E8M-21 standard.
-The small punch specimen had a diameter of 8 mm and thickness of 500 $\pm$ 5 $\mu m$ .The receiving hole in the lower die had a diameter of 4 mm and the diameter of the punch tip was 2.5 mm.
+The small punch specimen had a diameter of 8 mm and thickness of $500\pm5\mu$ m.
+The receiving hole in the lower die had a diameter of 4 mm and the diameter of the punch tip was 2.5 mm.
 The design and dimensions of the SPT rig was compliant with the CEN standard [27].
-The SPT rig was attached to a servohydraulic machine and a cross head velocity of 0.005 mms-1 was employed during loading which was done at ambient room temperature.
-The load cell attached to the system was operated in the range of $\pm 5$ kN.
+The SPT rig was attached to a servo-hydraulic machine and a cross head velocity of 0.005 mms-1 was employed during loading.
+The load cell attached to the system was operated in the range of ±5 kN.
 The inverse finite element analysis simulation was carried out by coupling Matlab R2018a with Abaqus CAE 6.14-1.

-3. Results
+3 Results

-3.1.
-Uniaxial tensile properties
+3.1 Uniaxial tensile properties